 STEP 1: Read and familiarize yourself with Tennessee Supreme Court Rule 7 and Board Policies and Procedures found under Governing Authorities.
 Throughout the pages of this website, reference will be made to Tennessee Supreme Court Rule 7 as “Rule 7” and to Board Policies and Procedures as “Policy P-[###].”

 STEP 2: Determine what documents you need to submit.
 An application admission by examination consists of the following items; please note which must be filed each exam or periodically for a re-exam applicant:

-- Application for re-examination applicants – completed online; see Step 4 (REQUIRED EACH EXAM);
+- Tennessee Application for re-examination applicants – completed online in Synergy; see Step 4 (REQUIRED EACH EXAM);

-- The NCBE background investigation (character and fitness) application completed online and any required attachments saved in a .pdf file an uploaded to the Tennessee Application.
-If your most recent NCBE background investigation application was completed 2 years or more before the date of the examination, you must submit a supplemental NCBE application with the NCBE for an updated background investigation and upload a .pdf of the supplemental application to your Tennessee application; see Steps 3 and 5.
+- The NCBE background investigation (character and fitness) application completed online and any required attachments saved in a .pdf file and uploaded to the Tennessee Application.
+If your most recent NCBE background investigation application was completed 2 years or more before the date of the examination, you must submit an updated NCBE application with the NCBE for an updated background investigation and upload a .pdf of the updated NCBE application to your Tennessee application; see Steps 3 and 5.
+The NCBE Application must be uploaded to Synergy and all steps on the NCBE completed at the NCBE to be eligible to sit for the exam.
 (REQUIRED EVERY 2 YEARS);

 - Your current resume in .pdf format; other formats are not permitted and may result in a determination that you are not eligible to sit for the exam (REQUIRED EACH EXAM);